Kings Plaza

-Description
+Overview

 Kings Plaza is located along the south side of Avenue U, between Flatbush Avenue to the west and East 58th Street to the east.

 The mall occupies 23 acres of land.
 The primary block of the mall lies between Flatbush Avenue and East 55th Street.
 It contains two levels of mall stores, along with the Macy's and former Sears/Alexander's anchor locations which are both four floors high.
-Both anchor stores contain around 330,000 square feet of space.
+Both anchor stores contain around 330,000 sqft of space.
 At the south end of the block is a multi-level parking garage, accessible from northbound Flatbush Avenue and East 55th Street.
 The garage was built using specialized prestressed concrete columns, and holds nearly 4,000 cars.
 The eastern block is solely occupied by a Lowe's location and its adjoining parking lot.
 The block was entirely used for parking prior to the construction of the Lowe's.
 At the easternmost end of the site extending to East 58th Street is Mill Basin Plaza, a separate complex owned by Kimco Realty.
 It features The Home Depot, Walgreens, and Petland Discounts stores.
 Unlike traditional malls in the United States where parking is usually free, shoppers visiting Kings Plaza (as well as most other malls within New York City) have to pay for parking within the parking garage.

 To the east and south of the mall is the Mill Basin Inlet, which separates the mall from the neighborhood of the same name.
 A marina called the Kings Plaza Marina is located along the perimeter of the parking garage.
 The original purpose of the marina was to allow shoppers to travel to the mall by boat.

 Kings Plaza has its own cogeneration plant on the roof of the mall, dubbed the Kings Plaza Total Energy Plant.
 The plant uses four Deutz AG natural gas engines to produce the mall's entire electricity needs, while the heat from the engine exhaust is used to heat and cool the building.
 As part of a recent sustainability effort, Macerich has equipped the plant with an interconnection to provide up to 6 MW of excess power to the local Con Edison grid if and when needed, which has been used particularly in the summer heat season.
 The plant, which was built with the mall, originally used five Nordberg-built diesel engines.